theodorbjornstad/TikkApp/README.md

 - It doesn't directly affect data synchronization but is used in the UI to show the user their current network state.
 - The `NetworkMonitorService` is used to visualize the online/offline status, but syncing is handled automatically by Firebase.

-## Data Flow
-1. **User Interaction** 🎯: The user triggers an event (e.g., adding, editing, or deleting a todo item).
-2. **ViewModel Processing** 🛠️: The `TodoListViewModel` processes the event, calling the repository to modify the data.
-3. **Repository Operations** 💾: The repository interacts with `FirebaseDataService` for data operations.
-4. **DataService Execution** 🔥: The `FirebaseDataService` handles the CRUD operations and automatically syncs data with Firestore.
-5. **State Update** 🔄: The `ViewModel` receives the updated data from the repository and updates the UI accordingly.

-## Observer Pattern and Reactive Chain 👀🔄📡
-- The app uses the **Observer pattern** with **Combine** for real-time data updates.
-- The repository does not directly manage data synchronization.
-Firebase handles syncing data automatically.
-- The `ViewModel` subscribes to changes in the repository to update the UI whenever the data changes.
-- The `NetworkMonitorService` visualizes the online/offline status, ensuring the user

-## Key Features 🚀🛠️🔄
-✅ **Offline-first**: Local data storage ensures access even without an internet connection.
-Changes sync automatically when the network is restored.
-✅ **State management**: Utilizes `@ObservedObject` and Combine to manage app state reactively.
-✅ **Dependency injection**: Uses a lightweight dependency injection mechanism to improve testability and maintainability.
-✅ **Error handling**: Implements a structured error-handling mechanism to provide meaningful feedback to the user.
-✅ **Dynamic UI updates**: Automatically updates UI elements based on online/offline status and user interactions.

-Technologies Used 📱🔥⚡️
-SwiftUI 🎨: Declarative UI framework.
-Combine 🔗: Used for reactive programming and state management.
-Firebase Firestore ☁️: Cloud database for data persistence and synchronization.
-Lottie 🎬: Used for smooth and engaging animations.
-Dependency Injection 🏗️: Ensures modularity and testability.
-MVVM Pattern 🏛️: Provides a scalable and testable structure.

 ## Testing 🧪🔍
 The app is designed with testability in mind, particularly focusing on the ViewModel, Repository, and DataService layers.